Authentication

 )

-// Decode the base64 signature
+// Decode the base64 signature from the header

 receivedSig, err := base64.StdEncoding.DecodeString(signature)